Deportivo Enersur

 Club Deportivo Enersur is a Peruvian football club, playing in the city of Ilo, Moquegua, Peru.

 History

 The club Deportivo Enersur was founded the February 1, 2003.

-In 2003 Copa Perú the club classified to the National Stage but was eliminated by the Deportivo Educación.
+In 2003 Copa Perú the club qualified to the National Stage but was eliminated by the Deportivo Educación.

 In 2004 Copa Perú, 2006 Copa Perú and 2009 Copa Perú, the club was the departamental champion of Moquegua, but was eliminated in the Regional Stage.